RAG vs fine-tuning for enterprise AI systems

-A B2B SaaS company Pharosyne worked with last year wanted their support bot to answer questions using their internal documentation.
-They had 2,000+ help articles, product specs, and troubleshooting guides.
-Their first instinct was fine-tuning.
-Train the model on their docs, make it "know" their product.
+A common B2B SaaS pattern: the support team wants a bot to answer from internal documentation.
+There are help articles, product specs, troubleshooting guides, and support macros.
+The first instinct is often fine-tuning.
+Train the model on the docs.
+Make it "know" the product.

-Fine-tuning wasn't wrong as a technology.
-It was wrong for their problem.
+Fine-tuning is not wrong as a technology.
+It is often wrong for the problem buyers actually have.

 What RAG actually does